Thor110/AIrchive/README.md

 # AIrchive
-A repository for the ARchive project, which aims to house and preserve all AI models in a digital environment one day.
+A repository for the AIrchive project, which aims to house and preserve all AI models in a digital environment one day.

 ## Introduction
 The goal of the AIrchive project is to create a digital environment which can be used to house AI models for a variety of reasons.